 Avoid shoulder bags.
-They will not only weigh you down, they are easy for a thief to grab.
-Instead, wear a crossbody bag that has RFID built in.
+They will not only weigh you down, but they are also easy for a thief to grab.
+Instead, wear a crossbody bag that has RFID built-in.

 Have you been to Barcelona?
 What were some of your favorite things to do in the city?